Middle multiplicative convolution and hypergeometric equations

 \begin{defi} Let us set $\alpha,\beta,\gamma \in [0,1)$.
 We say that the pair $(\alpha,\beta)$ \em is separated by \em $\gamma$ if $\exp(2i\pi\gamma)$ is in the open interval $(\exp(2i\pi\alpha),\exp(2i\pi\beta))$ of the oriented circle, a property that we denote by $\alpha \rightarrow \gamma \rightarrow \beta$.
 It means that either $0 \leq \alpha < \gamma < \beta < 1$, or $0 \leq \gamma < \beta < \alpha < 1$, or $0 \leq \beta < \alpha < \gamma < 1$. \end{defi}

-\begin{rema} It is the same notation as in the beginning of Chapter 4 of \cite{Fed17}, with the difference that $\alpha$, $\beta$ and $\gamma$ are not necessarily distinct (but in this last case, the property $\alpha \rightarrow \gamma \rightarrow \beta$ is not satisfied). \end{rema}
+\begin{rema} It is the same notation as in the beginning of Chapter 4 of \cite{Fed18}, with the difference that $\alpha$, $\beta$ and $\gamma$ are not necessarily distinct (if they are not distinct, our property $\alpha \rightarrow \gamma \rightarrow \beta$ is not satisfied). \end{rema}

 \begin{defi} For $\bm{\alpha},\bm{\beta} \in [0,1)^n$ and $\gamma \in [0,1)$, we set